Clarkston, East Renfrewshire: Points of interest

 Greenbank Garden is a National Trust for Scotland property situated on Flenders Road, consisting of the 18th-century Greenbank House and its walled gardens.
 The house is a Category A listed building.

 Sporting clubs include Clarkston Bowling and Tennis Club.
 Overlee Playing Fields (locally known as Overlee Park) was started as a King George V Playing Field and is situated off Moray Drive in the Stamperland area of Clarkston.
-The park is home to four separate sports pitches, mini basketball court, and a large playground.
+The park is home to four separate sports pitches, a mini basketball court, and a large playground.
 A nursery was constructed in the southwest of the park, being completed in 2021.
 The Overlee Pavilion that was neighbouring the site was demolished.

 The town includes other parks, including Library Hill Park and Tinkers Park.
 There are also two golf courses - Williamwood Golf Club and Cathcart Castle Golf Club.

 Transport

 The area has a number of road links to neighbouring Glasgow.
 The A77 main Glasgow to Kilmarnock road passes through Eastwood Toll in the neighbouring town of Giffnock, where it is connected to the A727, which travels from Darnley to East Kilbride, passing through the town centre of Clarkston.
 This road used to be known as the A726, but was changed to its modern number in the 2000s after a new road was built south of neighbouring Waterfoot and Newton Mearns.
 This road was built, partly because the A726 was notoriously narrow and busy in this area, and partly to alleviate traffic in nearby Eaglesham.
 The B767 also travels through Clarkston, from Eaglesham and Waterfoot to Sheddens Roundabout.
 The road number disappears for a short distance, before reappearing further north, at Clarkston Toll.
 The road then continues into Netherlee, before ending in Cathcart in the nearby city of Glasgow.
 The nearest motorway is the M77, of which Junction 3 at Darnley and Junction 4 at Greenlaw, Newton Mearns, which are the main motorway junctions for Clarkston.

 Clarkston lies within the Strathclyde Partnership for Transport Passenger transport executive and is served by two railway stations, both of which are managed by ScotRail: